 Command Sergeant Major Brian Flom joined the Army in 1991 and has served on multiple overseas deployments, including: Germany, Korea, Kosovo, Afghanistan, and Iraq.

 In 2007, Flom was injured in Iraq during a rocket attack when shrapnel struck his head, penetrating his throat and lodging in his neck, breaking his jaw.
-He was evacuated out of Iraq and spent six weeks recovering at the Brooke Army Medical Center in San Antonio.
-After recovering from his injuries, Brian returned to his unit in Baghdad.
-He was later diagnosed with post-traumatic stress (PTS) as well as a traumatic brain injury.
+He was evacuated and spent six weeks at the Brooke Army Medical Center in San Antonio.
+After recovering from his injuries, Flom returned to his unit in Baghdad, Iraq.
+He was later diagnosed with post-traumatic stress (PTS) as well as a traumatic brain injury (TBI).

 During his final tour in Iraq, Flom found it difficult to cope with what was considered a “normal” life back home.
-He was seen by multiple doctors and prescribed numerous medications to help deal with the PTS he was experiencing; none of which proved to be helpful.
+Multiple doctors prescribed numerous medications to help deal with the PTS he was experiencing; none of which proved to be helpful.

 Since enlisting in the Army, Flom has received his Bachelor of Science Degree from Troy University and a Master of Arts Degree in Leadership Studies from the University of Texas at El Paso.
-Flom currently serves as a Brigade Sergeant Major at Joint Base Lewis-McChord, WA and looks forward to continuing to serve his country in the years to come.
+He currently serves as the Command Sergeant Major of CID/Army Correction Command, Washington, DC and looks forward to continuing to serve his country in the years to come.

 Flom attributes his successes in his career to his wife, Monika.